wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.2.1 =
+* Moved SimpleMap out of beta status and into a stable release

 = 1.2b4 =
 * Cleaned up the scripts loaded in the head section of the page.